Retail & Ecommerce

 Whether we are looking at perfumes, fashion houses, executive cars, or ultra-precise timepieces, luxury brands have always been at the pinnacle of the advertising world.

 At RTB House, we believe that visuals create the connection between the data and the client.
 The look and feel of all digital ads need to match that of the client’s own brand book.
 If the client’s print ads have the feel of a million-dollar photoshoot in Monte Carlo, their online ads should make the same impression.
-We achieve this through creatives that can adapt to any brand.
+We achieve this through banner ads that can adapt to any brand.

 The right kind of exposure

 Luxury goes hand in hand with exclusivity.
 Over-saturation of online advertising is always annoying.
 This can be particularly damaging for luxury brands.
 Users don’t expect over-selling from high-quality brands.
-Not only can Deep Learning algorithms, coupled with the RTB House ContextAI solution, target the right customers with the right ads, they also estimate the right number of impressions.
-That means enough brand exposure to fuel customer aspirations, but not so much that it cheapens the brand image.
+Not only can Deep Learning algorithms, coupled with the RTB House ContextAI solution, target the right customers with the right ads, but they also estimate the right number of impressions.
+That means enough brand exposure to fuel customer aspirations but not so much that it cheapens the brand image.

 Brand safety

 Due to the cost of goods, luxury product purchases involve an elevated amount of trust and security.
 This is why it is incredibly important to make sure that the advertising solutions for luxury brands have the most robust security possible.
-At RTB House, we achieve this through our Brand Safety layer which protects brands against exposure in the wrong parts of the online world.
+At RTB House, we achieve this through our Brand Safety layer, which protects brands against exposure in the wrong parts of the online world.
 Sites with content that does not meet the standards of the brand or fit its image can be blacklisted, while the most desired web destinations can be added to a white list.

 For users, it is also extremely important to prove that data privacy is ensured and that information is not being shared with third parties.